hackarmour/monoinit/README.md

 ![image](https://user-images.githubusercontent.com/83999665/159155974-a5bf031b-3948-4759-93e4-2b5f1a32d144.png)

-- hooks: the `hook` field in the workflow file will run the specified command for the particular repo each time the changes are added to the staging area via `git add`, this is useful for running linters, formatters or some custom checks
+- hooks: the `hooks` field in the workflow file will run the specified command for the particular repo each time the changes are added to the staging area via `git add`, this is useful for running linters, formatters or some custom checks

 ---